 The other person working closely with you on your child’s CPS case is the CPS caseworker.
 The CPS caseworker oversees the contact you have with the agency and helps all parties develop plans to progress further whatever goals are developed in your case.
 Most of the time, a CPS case's overarching goal will be to return your child to their home.
 Other times the goal is to place your child with a relative.
 Regardless, you are in a position to be able to assist the investigation.

 This is what we are going to be talking about in today’s blog post.
 Your role in a CPS case does not change just because you are incarcerated.
 Your input and involvement are critical to helping your child find stability in their life.
-It will be more difficult for you to fulfill your responsibility in jail or prison, but it is your job to meet that challenge.
-I hope that our blog post will contain some information that will help you achieve whatever goals you have for the case, your child, and yourself.
+It will be more difficult for you to fulfill your responsibility in jail or prison.
+However, it is your job to meet that challenge.
+I hope this post contains information that will help you achieve whatever goals you have for the case.

 The CPS caseworker in your case will….